 The Code is effective from the date the Statutory Code (Pubs Code etc. Regulations 2016) comes into force and is not retrospective.
 The Code replaces the UK Industry Framework Code version 6 and any previous individual company codes.
+An update was made on 1st April 2022 and this update replaces that version and comes into force on 1st January 2025 and is not retrospective.
 The Code is supervised by the Pub Governing Body (www.thepubgoverningbody.co.uk).
 Individual companies are required to display the Code within the tenanted/leased section of their websites and ensure each of their tenants receive a copy.